-A Critical Limit is defined as a criterion that must be met for each preventive measure associated with a CCP.
+A critical limit is defined as the maximum or minimum value to which a physical, biological, or chemical hazard must be controlled at a CCP to prevent, eliminate, or reduce to an acceptable level the occurrence of the identified food safety hazard.
 Each CCP will have one or more preventive measures that must be properly controlled to assure prevention, elimination, or reduction of hazards to acceptable levels.
-Critical Limits may be derived from sources such as regulatory standards and guidelines, literature surveys, experimental studies and subject matter or technical experts.
+Critical Limits may be derived from sources such as regulatory standards and guidelines, literature surveys, experimental studies and subject matter, or technical experts.
 The fifth column is used to establish monitoring requirements.

 Monitoring is a planned sequence of observations or measurements to assess whether a CCP is under control and to produce an accurate record for future use in verification.
 Monitoring is essential to food safety management by tracking the HACCP system's operation.
-If monitoring indicates that there is a trend toward loss of control, then action can be taken to bring the process back into control before a deviation occurs.
+If monitoring indicates that there is a trend towards loss of control, then action can be taken to bring the process back into control before a deviation occurs.
 Monitoring provides written documentation for use in verification of the HACCP plan.
-All records and documents associated with CCP monitoring must be signed or initialed by the person doing the monitoring.
+All records and documents associated with CCP monitoring must be signed, dated, and the time recorded by the person doing the monitoring.

 Column six is used to establish corrective actions to be taken when monitoring indicates that there is a deviation from an established critical limit.
-Where there is a deviation from established critical limits, corrective action plans must be in place to: 1) determine the disposition of non-compliant product; 2) fix or correct the cause of non-compliant product to assure that the CCP is under control; and 3) maintain records of the corrective actions that have been taken where there has been a deviation from critical limits.
-Because of the variations in CCP's for different processes and the diversity of possible deviations, plant specific corrective actions must be developed for each CCP.
+Where there is a deviation from established critical limits, corrective action plans must be in place to: 1) determine the disposition of non-compliant product; 2) fix or correct the cause of non-compliant product to assure that the CCP is under control; 3) maintain records of the corrective actions that have been taken where there has been a deviation from critical limits; and, 4) assure that no product that is injurious to health or otherwise aduterated as a result of the deviation enters commerce.
+Because of the variations in CCP's for different processes and the diversity of possible deviations, specific corrective actions must be developed for each CCP.
 The actions must demonstrate that the CCP has been brought under control.
 Documentation of the corrective actions taken must be signed by the individual responsible for taking corrective actions.

 Column seven is used to establish effective recordkeeping procedures that document the HACCP system.
 The maintenance of proper HACCP records is an essential part of the HACCP system to document that each CCP is under control and to verify the adequacy of the HACCP plan.
-Records serve as: 1) a written documentation of the establishment's compliance with their HACCP plan; 2) the only reference available to trace the history of an ingredient, in-process operation or a finished product, should problems arise; 3) a ready source of information to identify trends in a particular operation that may result in a deviation if not properly corrected; and, 4) good evidence in potential legal actions.
-In accordance with the HACCP principles, HACCP records must include: records associated with establishing and monitoring CCP's and critical limits, records for the handling of deviations, and records associated with verification of the HACCP plan.
-It is also very important that all HACCP records dealing with plant operations at CCP's and corrective actions taken, be reviewed on a daily basis by a designated individual who must sign or initial all records reviewed.
-The approved HACCP plan and associated records must be on file at the meat and/or poultry establishment.
+Records serve as: 1) a written documentation of the establishment's compliance with their HACCP plan; 2) the only reference available to trace the history of an ingredient, in-process operation, or a finished product, should problems arise;

+3) a ready source of information to identify trends in a particular operation that may result in a deviation if not properly corrected; and, 4) good evidence in potential legal actions against the establishment.
+In accordance with the HACCP principles, HACCP records must include: records associated with establishing critical limits, records for the handling of deviations, and records associated with verification of the HACCP plan.
+It is also very important that all HACCP records dealing with plant operations at CCP's and corrective actions taken be reviewed on a daily basis by a designated individual who must sign, date and record the time all records are reviewed.
+The approved HACCP plan and associated records must be on file at the meat or poultry establishment.